-The process of celebrating a marriage or civil union in Quebec requires some preparation and sometimes conditions to be respected.
+CIVIL MARRIAGE – The process of celebrating a civil marriage or civil union in Quebec requires some preparation and sometimes conditions to be respected.
 What kind?
-Please note that in Quebec, the legal age for marriage is 16 years (18 for the civil union).
+Please note that in Quebec, the legal age for civil marriage is 16 years (18 for the civil union).
 However, minors who marry must have the consent of the Courthouse.
 Afterwards, what to do before getting married?
+You must take your spouse as a spouse before two witnesses present during the celebration of your civil marriage.
+Their role is to certify your consent to the marriage, that is, to be able to testify if necessary before the Court, and to sign your declaration of marriage.

 Before proceeding with the union